Fall Protection Industries

 • Tanks & Silos

-Employees working on tanks and silos are generally responsible for tasks such as inspection, cleaning, and maintenance on top of these tall structures, exposing them to high risks of falls.
-The presence of narrow walkways, slippery surfaces, and limited maneuvering space exacerbates these dangers even more.
+Employees working on tanks and silos are generally responsible for tasks such as inspection, cleaning, and maintenance on top of these structures, exposing them to high risks of falls.

 TALK TO A SPECIALIST